 Students may be eligible to enrol with Open Access College if they satisfy eligibility criteria.
+They should attend the enrolment interview in person.
 For more detail, please refer to the Enrolment Policy in the sidebar.

 Students living in areas of Australia that are considered geographically isolated may be able to enrol in Open Access College.